benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 ### Keep your project tested

-[Writing automated tests](https://laravel.com/docs/testing) is a vast and lesser-known topic among developers.
+[Writing automated tests (people often talk about unit testing)](https://laravel.com/docs/testing) is a vast and lesser-known topic among developers.

 But did you know it's also the only way to ensure reliability?

-What are the benefits of reliability?
+What are the benefits of a good tests suite?
 - Fewer bugs;
 - Happier employers;
 - Happier customers;